 On the other hand, a unit grants its unitholder a proprietary interest in all the property under the trust.
 A unitholder also has an equitable interest in the unit trust’s underlying capital and income.

 The amount’s character as capital or as income in the unitholder’s hands when distributed to a unitholder under a trust deed will depend on its character in the trustee’s hands.

 Unit Holders’ Agreements

-Unrelated parties typically use Unit Trusts to co-own assets.
-It is then prudent to have a Unit Holders’ Agreement.
-This Agreement outlines each unit holder’s rights and obligations in respect to one another.
-In this way, a Unit Holders’ Agreement is akin to a Partnership Agreement.
+Unrelated parties typically use unit trusts to co-own assets.
+It is then important to have a unitholders’ agreement.
+This agreement outlines each unitholder’s rights and obligations in respect to one another.
+In this way, a unitholders’ agreement is similar to a partnership agreement.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.